Multiple regions

 Overview

-This first iteration of Multiple Regions introduces the capability for schedulers to allocate jobs from one region to resources in another.
+Multiple regions gives schedulers the ability to allocate jobs from one region to resources in another.

 Secondary Regions